What is Bima?

 Millicom

-Millicom, established in 1990, is an international telecommunications and media company focused on emerging markets in Latin America and Africa, providing cable and mobile services.
-Their investment in Bima suggests a strategic interest in companies operating within developing markets or those with a significant social impact component.
+Millicom, founded in 1990, is an international telecommunications and media company operating in emerging markets, providing cable and mobile services.
+Their investment in Bima suggests a strategic interest in companies with a strong presence and impact in developing regions.

 What's next for Bima?